The best portable basketball hoops make it possible for almost every family to enjoy the fun that basketball can provide.

 Be sure to choose an option that you are comfortable using and that works for your environment.

 How Much Do Portable Basketball Hoops Cost?

 You do want to be careful when purchasing inexpensive portable basketball hoops because their height adjustment features tend to be low quality.
-So while the product claims to be able to adjust height, you might find that the system is clunky, difficult to use, or sticks when you try to make the smallest of adjustments.
+So while the product claims to be able to adjust the height, you might find that the system is clunky, difficult to use, or sticks when you try to make the smallest of adjustments.

-On the other end of the spectrum, a professional quality 60+ tempered glass portable basketball hoop may cost over $1,000.
+On the other end of the spectrum, a professional-quality 60+ tempered glass portable basketball hoop may cost over $1,000.
 Most people who buy these know they will have many years of aggressive play.
 The biggest drawback to these hoops is naturally the cost, but some people also point out that such an expensive basketball hoop is hardly portable and often struggles with height adjustment.

 However, while more expensive hoops have difficult systems for height adjustment, they do work better than those in cheaper models.
 This is because the difficulty comes from the complexity of the system, not the cheapness of the materials.

 Now that you know the ins and outs of what to look for in a portable hoop, the time has come to choose one for you and your family.

 If you want the absolute best quality hoop for the money and have a budget upwards of $500, you’ll love the Silverback NXT for many years to come.